digiArchitect/ImagePrGroupWork/readme.md

 Upon opening the program, a console scanner will prompt you to deliver text input.
 You can copy and paste the following string (without the quotation marks) into the scanner input for a demo of the program's functionalities.
-Below is a walk-through of what each separate command does.
+A bit below is a walk-through of what each separate command does.

+You can enter user input either through a command line argument, or through entering into the console with your keyboard.

 Upon opening the program, a welcome message will display, showing you the format of inputs and the different commands available to you, and then a console scanner will prompt you to deliver text input.